Govt pushes ahead with biofuel plan, raising cost of fuel 5-10c/L

 "There is already the Emissions Trading Scheme (ETS), which is already in place to deal with the effects of fuel on the climate.

 "Motorists are already paying 9c a litre through the ETS.
-This is going to increase the costs of motoring during a cost of living crisis," Brown said.
+This is going to increase the costs of motoring during a cost of living crisis."

 Brown said the Government recognised there was a fuel price crisis when it decided to temporarily cut fuel taxes by 25 cents a litre.
 But he said implementing the biofuels mandate on top of the cut would be giving with one hand and taking with the other.